rust-lang/rust/doc/tutorial.md

 ## Types

-The basic types include the usual boolean, integral, and floating point types.
+The basic types include the usual boolean, integral, and floating-point types.

 ------------------------- -----------------------------------------------
 `()`                      Nil, the type that has only a single value